-Writing Connections 🕝
+Writing Connections 💮

 Each lesson includes a Writing Connection activity that relates to the rhyme in some way.
-The activities vary from students writing short, one-syllable words, to writing simple poems, to making lists.
+The activities vary from students writing their own poems, to writing letters to characters in the rhymes, to making lists.
 We suggest that you use these lessons to generate enjoyment of writing rather than to teach grammar and spelling.
-For the younger students, encourage developmental spelling, dictation, and illustrations, and celebrate your young writers' products.
 Note: Have writing paper available for the Writing Connection in all lessons.